Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part1/01_0_intro.md

 # 1.0 Part 1 Introduction

 In the first part of this workshop, we will familarise ourselves with some foundational concepts required to effectively run bioinformatics workflows on HPC clusters.
-We will first apply these concepts to the configuration of a popular nf-core pipeline, Sarek.
+We will then apply these concepts to the configuration of a popular nf-core pipeline, Sarek.
 In part 2, we will further apply these concepts to a custom Nextflow workflow.

 !!! warning "Note the code blocks!"